Best practice is a separate reporting solution for suppliers and the community.

-Scott Lane has helped companies build comprehensive whistleblower solutions both for their own use as well as dedicated to their supply chains.
-He has been a pioneer in leading the industry on programmes and has significant experience in both building programmes as well as conducting triage and investigations on allegations raised under the reports submitted.
+Scott Lane has helped companies build comprehensive whistleblowing solutions both for their own use as well as dedicated to their supply chains.
+He has been a pioneer in leading the industry on programmes and has significant experience in both building programmes as well as conducting triage and investigations on allegations raised through the reports submitted.

 The audience of the reporting system with suppliers and the community is different from your in-house employees.
 Different marketing and communication channels and different needs from users means some separation would be easier and advisable.
 Getting the community and your supply chain reporting issues will take some work and is different to the value proposition of having employees report.

 The issues being raised by suppliers or by the community are likely to be different to issues being reported by internal employees.
 Suppliers and the community are likely to raise issues around quality, safety, brand, payment disputes, and perhaps contractual issues vs. employees that are most likely to raise HR issues and management issues.

 Speeki is one app that allows reporters to report on the same system to any number of companies.
 As long as they use Speeki (which can be easily identified on the app) then they don't need to follow any specific company mandated system.
 The more companies that use Speeki, the more universal it will become and the easier it will be for suppliers and the community.

 There is an increasing demand from regulators that a voice be given to suppliers and the community at large.
 Meeting these regulatory requirements is important and your system will be judged on these requirements.
 Keeping it simple and separate is the safest way of ensuring compliance.